jpgimenez/collective.collage.megamenu/README.txt

 1. Display actions in folder default pages (actions aren't shown in News folder when using News collection as default page).
 DONE!
 #.
 Hide ``plone.global_sections`` viewlet after installation.
 DONE!
 #.
 Add interfaces for every browser view and viewlet.
-WORKING
+ALMOST
 #.
 Backport to Plone 3.
 #.
 Add tests for everything.